marcellosicbaldi/Image-Denoising-with-PDEs/README.md

 ## Models

-  - Linear diffusion filter: 𝜕𝑡𝑢 = Δ𝑢.
+  - Linear diffusion filter (heat equation): 𝜕𝑡𝑢 = Δ𝑢.
 This fiter smoothes smoothes indiscriminately the image a time passes, blurring edges.
 It is equivalent to Gaussian filtering with 𝜎 = √(2𝑡).

   - Total Variation (TV) filter: stops the diffusion in the regions where the integral of the absolute gradient (total variation) of the signal is high.
 This allows to preserve edges and meaningful features.